-Importance of Microclimate When Choosing Cold Hardy Palms
+The Importance of Microclimates in Selecting Cold Hardy Palms

 Sylvester Date Palm (Phoenix sylvestris).
 Photo by Flickr.

-Are you wondering how do some gardeners manage to grow beautiful palm trees in cold climates?
-It seems like they are the only ones that have a tropical paradise while gardeners around them are struggling.
-The secret to their success might be the microclimate.
+Have you ever wondered how some gardeners manage to cultivate gorgeous palm trees in cold climates, seemingly creating their own tropical paradise while others struggle?
+The secret to their success might just be the microclimate.

-When thinking of microclimate, think about moisture and shade.
-You can make a microclimate in your home garden by using buildings, ponds, fences, rocks and patios.
-By experimenting with different elements you’ll be able create areas with higher/lower temperatures, sunlight and humidity.
+When considering microclimates, think about factors like moisture and shade.
+You can create a microclimate in your home garden by strategically using buildings, ponds, fences, rocks, and patios.

 Hills and Valleys

-Palms growing near rocks, buildings, fences or paved surfaces will often stay warmer due to the protection from the wind and also heat radiation.
+Palms that are situated near rocks, buildings, fences, or paved surfaces often benefit from the protection they provide against the wind and their ability to radiate heat.

-Those structures absorb heat all day long and release it at night keeping the palms warm as long as possible.
-This little amount of heat can make a huge difference on the near-freezing nights.
+These structures absorb warmth throughout the day and release it at night, helping to keep palms warm during near-freezing nights.
+This modest amount of heat can make a significant difference in palm survival.

-Planting on the south side of a wall can also be helpful.
-The wall will reflect enough heat to keep the palm from freezing during night.
+Planting on the south side of a wall can also be advantageous.
+The wall reflects enough heat to shield the palm from freezing during the night.

 Protective Canopy